 Another important consideration, especially while planning to buy a used plane.
 If you decide to buy second-hand, you should get a comprehensive pre-purchase evaluation.
 Remember to check out the maintenance logs and damage history.

 If you decide to go in for a used aircraft, remember to check out the flight hours, the time before overhaul (TBO), and life expectancy.

 7. Exteriors and Interiors

-You should inspect the condition of the flight control surfaces including elevators, landing gear, rudder, spoilers, and more.
-Also, check out the corrosion levels, and whether the plane would need a paint job, which is quite costly in itself.
-The condition of the interior is equally important, so do check out the cabin refurbishment, as the costs for refurbishing could get really expensive.
+You should inspect the flight control surfaces’ condition, including elevators, landing gear, rudder, spoilers, and more.
+Also, check out the corrosion levels and whether the plane would need a paint job, which is quite costly in itself.
+The interior condition is equally important, so check out the cabin refurbishment, as the refurbishing costs could get prohibitive.